- Pelvic exams are done to find out if you have a gynecological problem.

 - With your knees bent, you will be asked to let your knees fall to each side allowing your legs to spread apart.

 This is usually the part when some young women feel embarrassed.
-Your HCP should make you feel safe and at ease.
-It’s important to tell him/her if you are scared, nervous, or uncomfortable.
+Your HCP will make you feel at ease.
+Don’t be afraid to ask them to walk you through the exam as they go.
+It’s important to tell your provider if you are scared, nervous, or uncomfortable.

-There are 3 parts to a pelvic exam.
+There are usually 3 parts to a pelvic exam.
 Sometimes not all the parts are necessary.
-Ask your health care provider which part(s) will be done for your examination.
+Ask your health care provider which part(s) will be done for your exam.

-The External Exam (Part 1): Your health care provider will first look at the area outside of your vagina (clitoris, labia, vaginal opening, and rectum).
+The External Exam (Part 1): Your health care provider will first look at the area outside of your vagina (clitoris, labia, vaginal opening, and anus).

 The Speculum Exam (Part 2):

 - The speculum is an instrument made of metal or plastic.
-Your HCP will gently place the speculum into your vagina.
-After it’s inserted, it will be gently opened so that your health care provider can see your vaginal canal and your cervix (the opening to your uterus).
+A cool water-based lubricant (gel) will be applied.
+Your HCP will then gently place the speculum into your vagina.
+The lube will help it glide into your vagina.
+After the speculum is inserted, it will be gently opened so that your health care provider can see your vaginal canal and your cervix (the opening to your uterus).
 If you like, you can ask your HCP for a mirror so that you can see what your cervix looks like.

-- After checking your vagina and cervix, your HCP may take a thin plastic stick and a special tiny brush (that looks like a broom) and gently wipe away some of the cells from your cervix.
-This is a Pap test, which senses early changes of the cervix before they become cancer.
+- After checking your vagina and cervix, your HCP may than take a sample of mucous (cells) from the cervix using a thin plastic stick and a special tiny brush (that looks like a super tiny broom) and gently wipe away some of the cells from your cervix.
+This is a Pap test, which can find early changes of the cervix before they become cancer.
 Most girls have normal Pap tests.
+Normally, a young woman will have her first Pap test at age 21.
+It’s possible that you might need one earlier if you have] HIV or other immune problems.

 - If you are having vaginal discharge, your HCP will take another sample to check for yeast and other causes of discharge.

-- If you’re having sex, your HCP will take another sample from the cervix and/or vagina and a urine test to check for sexually transmitted infections.
-When all of these samples have been gathered, your HCP will close the speculum and gently take it out of your vagina.
+- If you’re having sex, your HCP will take another sample from the cervix and/or vagina and/or a urine test to check for sexually transmitted infections (STIs).
+When samples have been taken, your HCP will close the speculum and gently take it out of your vagina.

 The Bimanual Exam (Part 3):